Tennessee Renaissance Festival Policies

 - Security Officers are present on the Tennessee Renaissance Festival grounds, Castle Gwynn grounds, and Festival parking areas if you require assistance.

 - Costume swords or daggers must be sheathed and peace-tied at all times with leather, rope, or cable ties.
 Our security personnel will inspect and can assist you with materials if needed.

 - If a bow and arrow are part of your costume the arrow tips must be removed and the bow peace-tied.

-- No banners, signs, flags, or printed or recorded materials can be displayed or used to parade, incite, or solicit a crowd are allowed on the Festival property.
+- No banners, signs, flags, or printed or recorded materials can be displayed or used to parade, incite, or solicit a crowd on the Festival property.

-- Drones, and other remote-controlled recreational devices or toys are prohibited at the Festival.
+- Drones, and other remote-controlled recreational devices or toys are prohibited on the Festival and Castle grounds.

-- The Festival management reserves the right to refuse any weapon that is deemed to be unsafe or that cannot be sheathed and peace-tied.
+- The Festival management reserves the right to refuse any weapon or costume weapon that is deemed to be inappropriate, unsafe, or that cannot be sheathed and peace-tied.

 Parking Area Guidelines: